prashkn/seam-carving-computational-photography/ProjectProposal.md

 3. Testing & tuning
 4. Creating the website

-We plan to do most of these parts together, with a split of ownership over these 4 parts.
-So, Prashant will take ownership over part _ and part _, while Trisha will take ownership over part _ and part _.
+We plan to do all of these parts together, with a split of ownership over these 4 parts.
+So, Prashant will take ownership over part 2 and part 4, while Trisha will take ownership over part 1 and part 3.
 As mentioned before, we will still help each other on all parts, as we are both genuinely interested in this algorithm and developing/applying it.